 The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-Working effectively with equality, diversity and inclusion is an essential part of our mission.
-We are committed to ensuring that there is no unjustified discrimination in the recruitment, retention, treatment, training and development of staff on the basis of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern, having or not having dependants, or on any other grounds which are irrelevant to decision making.
+Working effectively with equality, diversity and inclusion is an essential part of our purpose.
+We want to ensure that everyone who works with us and for us is treated with respect and dignity.
+We will not unlawfully discriminate including on grounds of age, disability including HIV/AIDS status, sex and gender including transgender and intersex, pregnancy or maternity, marital status including civil partnership, political opinion, race/ethnicity and culture, religion and belief including protected beliefs, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, having or not having dependants or work pattern.

 The British Council is committed to:

-- ensuring we have effective policies, strategies, procedures and processes and that we encourage behaviour which promotes equality, encourages diversity and contributes to an organisational culture that is inclusive, including in the delivery of our programmes and services.
+- policies, strategies, and procedures that encourage behaviour which promotes equality, values diversity and contributes to an inclusive organisational culture, including in recruitment, selection, performance management and in the delivery of our programmes and services

-- undertaking equality screening and impact assessments of policies and functions
+- undertaking equality screening and impact assessments of policies and activities which impact on employees and/or external contacts or the wider community

-- treating individuals with whom it works with fairness, dignity and respect
+- treating individuals with fairness, dignity and respect, recognising and supporting human rights

-- playing its part in removing barriers and redressing imbalances caused by inequality and unjustified discrimination.
+- making every effort to remove barriers and redress imbalances caused by inequality and unjustified discrimination.

 We require all staff to ensure their behaviour is consistent with this policy.
 We also require that clients, customers, partners and suppliers are made aware of this policy and operate within it.